christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 The field of computational/mathematical stemmatology has flourished in recent years, motivated especially by the concerns about circularity and scalability noted above.

+As of this writing, @HandbookofStemmatology is not yet published and the table of contents is not available, but the summary on the publisher's page is promising.

 ## Biologically-based and Traditional Computational Stemmatology